guardian/atoms-rendering/README.md

 # Atoms Rendering

-## What is an Atom?
+## Atoms

 An Atom is a self contained piece of content that can be inserted into multiple articles.
-There are several different types of atoms, this repository aims to document them all.
+There are currently 13 types of atoms.
+This repository implements them as a separate self contained library.

-## Why are they here?

-Mainly so we can share this code cross platform, but also to create one location where atoms are listed, typed and defined.

 ## Usage